FirelyTeam/firely-docs/mappingengine/enginesetup/configuration.rst

         [...]
         MappingToStructureMapConfiguration [4550] | Services: V | Pipeline: V
         TransfromOperationConfiguration    [4560] | Services: V | Pipeline: V
-        ConvertOperationConfiguration      [4600] | Services: V | Pipeline: V

-If they're not listed, double-check your that your ``PipelineOptions`` are loading the engine plugins.
+If they're not listed, double-check your that your ``PipelineOptions`` are loading the engine plugins